SeRG1k17/ArrayLimitedQueue/README.md

 Array Limited Queue is a collection that has the features of a regular array (only get + limited size), queues and sets.
 The way you evaluate and compare items can be determined by the user.

-The Ordered Set data type is a hybrid of:
+The ArrayLimitedQueue data type is a hybrid of:
 - a [Queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)), is a list where you can only insert new items at the back and remove items from the front.
 This ensures that the first item you enqueue is also the first item you dequeue.
 First come, first serve!
-- a [Set](https://en.wikipedia.org/wiki/Set_%28mathematics%29), a collection of unique items where the order does not matter, and
+- a [Set](https://en.wikipedia.org/wiki/Set_%28mathematics%29), a collection of unique items where the order does not matter.
-- a [Sequence](https://en.wikipedia.org/wiki/Sequence), an ordered list of items where each item may appear more than once.
+- a [Sequence](https://en.wikipedia.org/wiki/Sequence), an list of items where each item may appear more than once.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Why use an ArrayLimitedQueue?